p2eengineering/kalp-studio-documentation/docs/Getting-started/Token-Studio/How-to-view-list-of-token-created.md

 -   Clicking the link redirects you to the blockchain explorer of the respective network.
 -   On the blockchain explorer, users can view:

-    -Detailed transaction history.
+    1. Detailed transaction history.

-    -Timestamp of the token deployment.
+    2. Timestamp of the token deployment.

-    -Gas fees paid for deployment.
+    3. Gas fees paid for deployment.

-    -Contract address of the token.
+    4. Contract address of the token.

 ## Step 4: Manage Each Token